What Is Campaign?

 How is an ABM campaign different from a traditional campaign?

 ABM campaigns target defined account segments with personalized content and multi-channel coordination.
 Traditional campaigns target broad audiences with generic messaging.
 ABM campaigns measure success at the account level rather than by lead volume.
+This is a common area of focus for account-based marketing teams working to improve their approach to Campaign.

 What makes an ABM campaign effective?

 Clear objectives tied to business outcomes, a well-defined account segment, a compelling content theme, coordinated multi-channel execution, and account-level measurement.
 The best campaigns combine marketing air cover with coordinated sales outreach.
+This is a common area of focus for account-based marketing teams working to improve their approach to Campaign.

 How long should an ABM campaign run?

 Most ABM campaigns run 8 to 12 weeks to allow enough time for multi-touch engagement.
 Shorter campaigns work for time-sensitive triggers.
 Longer campaigns work for building awareness in new markets.
 Match duration to your sales cycle and engagement goals.
+This is a common area of focus for account-based marketing teams working to improve their approach to Campaign.